GerHobbelt/owemdjee/README.md

 - ~~**spdlog** [🌐](https://github.com/gabime/spdlog)~~

-  - **removed**; reason: we've decided on using `glog` as the logging library for everything. `spdlog` has some nice features but in the end it was easy of cross-platform compilation and installed base that won out here...
+  - **removed**; reason: we've decided on using `glog` as the logging library for everything. `spdlog` has some nice features but in the end it was ease of cross-platform compilation and installed base that won out here...

 - ~~**xz-utils** [🌐](https://github.com/xz-mirror/xz)~~